gaoliyao/gaoliyao.github.io/index.md

 ## Hi, I'm Liyao (Mars)

 I am currently a Master student at Universty of Washington, Statistics.
 Currently, I'm working with Prof. [Nathan Kutz](https://amath.washington.edu/people/j-nathan-kutz) on deep learning methods for governing equations discovery.
-Besides, I'm also working with Prof. [Wei Zhu](https://people.math.umass.edu/~zhu/) on equivariant learning on rotation-scaling-translation group.
-In 2020, I worked with Prof. [Yi-An Ma](https://sites.google.com/view/yianma/home) on scalable inference methods with theoretical guarantees.
+Besides, I'm also working with Prof. [Wei Zhu](https://people.math.umass.edu/~zhu/) on equivariant learning for random rotation-scaling transformation.
+In 2020, I worked with Prof. [Yi-An Ma](https://sites.google.com/view/yianma/home) on scalable Bayesian inference methods with theoretical guarantees.
 Prior to UW, I used to be a student at Purdue Univesity and has been fortunately instructed by Prof. [Guang Lin](https://www.math.purdue.edu/~lin491/).

 **Research Interests:** Learning theory, Bayesian deep learning, Generalization Issues for Deep Neural Networks.